That1DireWolf-4746/Lost-Sanctuary-Modpack/README.md

 - Any connected textures mod
 - Astrocraft
 - Sound Physics Perfected
-- CIT Resewn or Chime
+- CIT Resewn or Chime (Required for some textures to work - either is fine)
 ### Full Modlist
 - Accessories
 - Almanac